List of criminal organizations in DC Comics: Silicon Syndicate

-Sizematic

-Twins who worked for Two-Face and the Secret Society of Super-Villains.

 SKULL

 The SKULL organization actively recruited discredited geniuses and outcast scientists at the behest of Albert Michaels, the first Atomic Skull.
 Their criminal agenda often brought them into conflict with the terrorist organization known as Kobra.
 They later expanded their criminal empire to the West Coast.
 Albert Michaels was one of the sleeper agents of rogue SKULL scientist Alysia Damalis.
 SKULL was introduced in 1976's Superman #301.

 Skull was seemingly inactive until Simon Pons revitalized the group; Pons first appears in The Outsiders #6, but does not take an active role until Outsiders Annual #1 in a story entitled "The Skull..., The Serpent... and the Outsiders".
 In this story, Simon Pons rebuilds SKULL and renews their long-standing feud with Kobra.

 S.P.I.D.E.R.

 S.P.I.D.E.R. (short for Society for Political Instability and Diverted Economic Resources) was an international crime organization based in a hidden grotto near the Riviera.
 The eight "legs" of the organization were devoted to Arson, Drugs, Extortion, Fraud, Gambling, Theft, Assassination, and Terrorism.

 The organization was led by a green costumed albino woman named Morella.
 S.P.I.D.E.R.'s stated intention was to ultimately destabilize all world governments and then use the chaos to make themselves rich.
 Most of Morella's operatives wore standard green, yellow, and red uniforms but her division chiefs, including the Spider and the Widow, had distinctive costumes.

-S.P.I.D.E.R.'s first and only appearance was in Catwoman (vol. 2) #48-49.
+S.P.I.D.E.R.'s first and only appearance was in Catwoman (vol. 2) #48–49.